Tiphainejh/hanja/readme.md

 - [x] Fix the width of the container
 - [x] Change that the color hover is only when the div isnt collapsed
 - [x] Change the definitions position
-- [ ] Add functionality to search korean text even if its not full
+- [ ] Add functionality to search korean text even if its not full or if there is a space at the end
+- [x] Check responsive design for phones
 - [ ] Add audio and other values to the DB
 - [ ] Change Doxygen Css https://codepen.io/havardob/pen/PopKJRE